blazium-engine/blazium-docs/about/faq.rst

 In most games, the *scripting language* itself is not the cause of performance problems.
 Instead, performance is slowed by inefficient algorithms (which are slow in all languages), by GPU performance, or by the common C++ engine code like physics or navigation.
-All languages supported by Godot are fast enough for general-purpose scripting.
+All languages supported by Blazium are fast enough for general-purpose scripting.
 You should choose a language based on other factors, like ease-of-use, familiarity, platform support, or language features.